atomjump/loop-server/README.md

 												//developer.
 However, plugins that work with before_msg will continue to work
 	$notification = true;						//Set to false to switch off notifications from this message
 	$always_send_email = false;					//Set to true to ensure an email will always be sent to the recipient(s).
 Usually, messages within around 20 minutes won't multiple-email the user (when false).
+	$strip_tags = true;							//By default we strip any tags in a new message
 ```

 Usage example: